oracle-livelabs/adb/shared/adb-autonomous-data-guard/adb-autonomous-data-guard.md

 ![Diagram showing primary and standby](./images/primary-standby-db.png)

-Autonomous Data Guard monitors the primary database and if the Autonomous Database instance goes down, then the standby instance assumes the role of the primary instance.
+Autonomous Data Guard monitors the primary database and if the Autonomous AI Database instance goes down, then the standby instance assumes the role of the primary instance.

 Unforeseen database failures due to disasters can happen at any time.
 Autonomous Data Guard offers the highest level of protection for an enterprise's data availability and system performance requirements.